Sinaasappelsap/OpenLDAP-phpLDAPadmin/README.md

 # OpenLDAP-phpLDAPadmin
-An installation and configuration script that prompts you to configuration files from Openldap &amp; phpLDAPadmin in order to convinience your setup.
+An installation and configuration script that prompts you to configure files from OpenLDAP &amp; phpLDAPadmin to save you time.